Selebi-Phikwe Solar Power Station: Overview

 The design calls for a ground-mounted solar farm, with capacity generation of 50 megawatts.
-Its output is to be sold directly to Botswana Power Company for integration into the national grid.
+Its output is to be sold directly to Botswana Power Corporation for integration into the national grid.
 The power is to be distributed to approximately 20,000 Botswana households.
 The power station will facilitate the country to forego the emission of 48,000 tonnes of carbon dioxide annually.

 Developers

 The solar farm is under development by Scatec, the Norwegian renewable energy Independent power producer (IPP).
 Scatec is also the engineering, procurement and construction (EPC) contractor, asset manager as well as the operations and maintenance (O&M) company.

 Other considerations

 As of September 2022, Botswana's installed electricity generation capacity was 450 MW.
 The country imports an additional 150 MW from neighboring South Africa.
 At that time national demand was estimated at 550 MW.
 The government of Botswana has plans to increase its installed capacity by developing new solar power stations, thereby achieving energy autonomy from South Africa.
 This power station is part of those efforts.